Toyota Celica: First generation (A20, A30; 1970)

 The Liftback model was then exported to many Asian countries and Europe in RHD form as the RA28 or TA28 with either a 18R 2.0-liter or 1.6-liter 2T-B engine.
 After the October 1975 facelift it was available in both RHD and LHD forms in other markets.
 The RV-1 "concept" wagon was also shown at the 1971 Tokyo Motor Show but it did not reach production.

 The Japanese domestic market GT models had various differences from the ET, LT and ST including the hood flutes, power windows, air conditioning and specific GT trim but shared a few things with the ST—a full-length center console and oil pressure/ammeter gauges—while the LT had warning lights for these functions.
-With the exception of the American market, the GT had a 1600 cc 2T-G twincam engine or a 2000 cc 18R-G, not available on the ET, LT or ST and always had 5-speed manual gearboxes.
+With the exception of the American market, the GT had a 1588 cc 2T-G twincam engine or a 1968 cc 18R-G, which not available on the ET, LT or ST and always had 5-speed manual gearbox.
 Typically for the Japanese market GTs had 18R-G motors that were mated to a Porsche designed closer ratio P51 5 speed gearbox whereas export models had the W-50.
 For the American market only the GT had only a single cam engine (2000 cc 18R or 2200 cc 20R) with a choice of automatic or 4 speed manual gearboxes on early models then upgrading to the W-50 5 speed in 1974–1977.

-There was also the GTV version (2T-G), which introduced in 1972 with slightly less luxurious interior than the GT to reduce weight.
-The GTV came with the same motor but with a thicker front sway bar & firmer suspension for better handling.
+There was also the GTV version which introduced in 1972 with slightly less luxurious interior than the GT to reduce weight.
+The GTV came with the same 2T-G engine, but with a thicker front sway bar & firmer suspension for better handling.
 Later in 1973 Japanese GTVs had a roof console "OK" monitor with a map light and a cluster of trouble indicators which detected blown brake bulbs, brake fluid level, main fuse & a floor console engine oil temperature gauge.

 The first-generation Celicas can be further broken down into two distinctive models.
 The first of these was the original with slant nose (trapezoid-like shape front corner light).
 This is for coupe model only, TA22, RA20, RA21 & RA22.
 These models were produced from 1970 to 1975 and came equipped with the 2T, 2T-G 1.6 liter, or 18R 2.0 liter motor.
 They had a 95 in wheelbase.

 The second series had a flat nose (square front corner light) and slightly longer wheelbase (98 in wheelbase).
 This facelift model appeared in Japan in 1974 but for export was the 1975 model year being TA23, RA23, RA24, RA25, RA28, TA28 & RA29.
 The Japanese version had engines under 2.0 liters so as to conform to Japanese regulations concerning engine displacement size, thereby allowing buyers to avoid an additional tax for a larger engine.
 Japanese buyers did pay a higher annual road tax for engines over 1.5 liters while staying under the 2.0 liter threshold.